-As of the date of this Amended Report, the current estimated cash balance of the Company and subsidiaries is approximately \$366,600.
-The Company believes that this cash on hand, along with future borrowings, will be sufficient for the Company to pay its service providers to complete and file its deficient periodic reports, including this Amended Report, the amended Quarterly Report on Form 10-Q/A for the three months ending March 31, 2022, the Quarterly Reports on Form 10-Q for the periods ending June 30, 2022 and September 30, 2022, and the Annual Report on Form 10-K for the year ended December 31, 2022.
+As of the date of this Report, the current estimated cash balance of the Company and subsidiaries is approximately \$102,766.
+The Company believes that this cash on hand, along with future borrowings, will be sufficient for the Company to pay its service providers in connection with the filings of its deficient periodic reports, including this Report and the Company's Quarterly Report on Form 10-Q for the three months ended March 31, 2023.

-As of the date of this Amended Report, our common stock and warrants are traded on The Nasdaq Stock Market LLC ("Nasdaq") under the ticker symbols "LTRY" and "LTRYW," respectively.
-As of the date of this Amended Report, we are not in compliance with Nasdaq's continued listing requirements (the "Listing Rules"), as discussed in greater detail below under "Risk Factors" - "Risks Related to Our Common Stock and Warrants" - "We are not currently in compliance with the continued listing standards of Nasdaq and may not be able to comply with Nasdaq's continued listing standards in the future," and have presented a plan to regain compliance with the Listing Rules that was recently conditionally accepted by a hearing panel.
+As of the date of this Report, our common stock and warrants are traded on The Nasdaq Stock Market LLC ("Nasdaq") under the ticker symbols "LTRY" and "LTRYW," respectively.
+As of the date of this Report, we are not in compliance with Nasdaq's continued listing requirements (the "Listing Rules"), as discussed in greater detail below under "Risk Factors - Risks Related to Our Common Stock and Warrants - We are not currently in compliance with the continued listing standards of Nasdaq and may not be able to regain compliance with Nasdaq's continued listing standards in the future," and have been granted a limited exception from Nasdaq to continue the listing of our securities.
 Additionally, under its new management, the Company continues to work to improve its disclosure and reporting controls, and plans to overhaul its systems of internal control over financial reporting and invest in additional legal, accounting, and financial resources.

-Even if the Company's three phase plan to recommence its operations is successful, there can be no assurance that the Company will be able to regain compliance with the applicable Listing Rules, or that the hearings panel will stay the delisting of the Company's securities from Nasdaq.
+Even if the Company's three phase plan to recommence its operations is successful, there can be no assurance that the Company will be able to regain compliance with the applicable Listing Rules, or that the hearings panel will continue to stay the delisting of the Company's securities from Nasdaq.
 If the Company's securities are delisted from Nasdaq, it could be more difficult to buy or sell the Company's common stock and warrants or to obtain accurate quotations, and the price of the Company's common stock and warrants could suffer a material decline.
 Delisting could also impair the Company's ability to raise additional capital needed to funds its operations and/or trigger defaults and penalties under outstanding agreements or securities of the Company.